Travelling abroad with children following parents’ separation

-Family holidays abroad with children are back on the agenda as COVID-19 lockdown restrictions lift.
-However if your relationship with your child’s other parent has ended, you need to be careful to ensure that taking your child out of the country is lawful and does not trigger a serious dispute with your ex.
+Family holidays abroad with children are high on the agenda as the pandemic recedes into history.
+However, if your relationship with your child’s other parent has ended, you need to be careful to ensure that taking your child out of the country is lawful and does not trigger a serious dispute with your former partner.

 Conversely, if your former partner has strong overseas connections, you may fear that they wish to leave the country with your child against your wishes, perhaps never to return.